Noisy Interactive Quantum Communication: Basic Simulation Protocol

-To decide which action to take in round i, Alice starts by decoding the possibly corrupted messages $f_1^\prime, \cdots, f_{i-1}^\prime \in \Sigma$ received from Bob up to this point to obtain her best guess $s_B^i = D(f_1^\prime, \cdots, f_{i-1}^\prime)$ for the state $s_B$ of his state tree.
-Along with the state $s_A$ of her state tree, she uses it to compute her best guess of the form (\ref{eq:coll}) of the joint state.
-If her decoding of Bob's state is good, then she has all the information she needs to compute the form of the joint state $\ket{\psi_i}$.
-She can then choose the right actions to take to evolve the simulation.
+To decide which action to take in round~$i$, Alice starts by decoding the possibly corrupted messages $f_1^\prime, \dotsc, f_{i-1}^\prime \in \Sigma$ received from Bob up to this point to obtain her best guess $s_\sB^i = \msD(f_1^\prime, \dotsc, f_{i-1}^\prime)$ for the history $s_\sB$ of his history tree.
+Along with the history $s_\sA$ of her history tree, she uses this to compute her best guess of the form \cref{eq:coll} of the joint state.
+If her decoding of Bob's history is \emph{good} (error-free), then she has all the information she needs to compute the joint state $\ket{\psi_i}$.
+She can then choose the correct actions to evolve the simulation.
 She takes the following actions based on the assumption that her decoding is good.
 If it is not, errors might accumulate on the joint register $ABC$, which she will later have to correct.